OpenSmallworld/nv-tilecacher/README.md

   -o, --countonly               Whether to only count tiles or not -true or false (default false) -r, --reportinterval number   The reporting interval for progress (integer)
  ```

+ ### Notes

+ The number of workers affects the number of requests that will be generated - in general more workers, the higher the rate of requests.
+However beware setting this too high as you may swamp the server's capability to provide a socket for the request to connect to.
+If you are seeing connection errors after a while, try restarting with a lower worker number.